SciML/DiffEqFlux.jl/docs/src/examples/tensor_layer.md

 ```

 Note that we also introduced a "cap" in the neural network term to avoid instabilities
 in the solution of the ODE.
-We also, initialize the vector of parameters to zero
+We also, initialized the vector of parameters to zero
 in order to obtain a faster convergence for this particular example.

 Finally, we introduce the corresponding loss functions: